 Frequency: The award shall be presented biennially to one recipient, provided a qualified candidate is nominated.

-Nominee Solicitation: The nomination package must be submitted by an IEEE GRSS member by December 15, in addition to the following:
+Nominee Solicitation: The nomination package including the following materials must be submitted by an IEEE GRSS member by December 15:

 - a nomination letter, no more than 4 pages in length, clearly identifying, with evidence and references, the contributions and the impact of the candidate’s work